 People often ask me how I decide where to travel; this is a good example.
-I knew one thing about Mexico City before I decided to go there: Frida Kahlo had lived there, and now her house was a museum.
-This idea sat in my brain for several years before the stars aligned, and I finally found myself standing outside staring up at the famous “Casa Azul.”
+Before I decided to go to Mexico City, I knew two things.
+One, Frida Kahlo had lived there; two, her house was a museum.
+That’s how I decide on trips.

-Tickets to Casa Azul
+Buying Tickets to Frida Kahlo’s House, Casa Azul

-Entering the Courtyard with the Famous Pyramid
+Entering Frida’s Courtyard with the Famous Pyramid

 Fun fact: You can find a replica of this pyramid in the Vallarta Botanical Garden in Puerto Vallarta.
 You can also buy a miniature to take home.

-Inside the Blue House
+Inside Frida’s Blue House

-Pro Tip: It is made of stone and concrete, and if you look up, you’ll see that even the stonework in the ceiling has patterns.
+Fun Fact: It is made of stone and concrete, and if you look up, you’ll see that even the stonework in the ceiling has patterns.

-Fun Fact: The urn holding Frida’s ashes is shaped like a toad – a reference to Diego, who called himself the “toad-frog.”
+Frida’s death mask sits on her bed, and an urn holds her ashes in the adjacent room.
+The urn is shaped like a toad – a reference to Diego, who called himself the “toad-frog.”

 Frida’s Dresses and Jewelry

-There you’ll find displays of her famous clothing and accessories and many knickknacks, books and memorabilia in a museum setting.
+You’ll find displays of her famous clothing and accessories and many knickknacks, books and memorabilia in a museum setting.
 I wonder where she kept it all when she was alive – I didn’t see any closets.

 Frida’s Final Words and Work